Tom William Scott

 Tom William Scott (October 8, 1902 – December 22, 1988) was a brigadier general in the U.S. Air Force who served in World War II and the Korean War.
 He started his military career in 1930, becoming a fighter pilot and flying instructor.
 He was posted to the Philippines in the late 1930s.
 He commanded an air base in the United Kingdom during World War II.
 During the Korean War he served as vice commander of the 20th Air Force and went on two combat missions.
 He retired in 1957.
 He was the father of astronaut David Scott.

 Early career

 Tom William Scott was born in Wichita, Kansas, on October 8, 1902.
-He graduated from the University of California in 1926, and was commissioned as a second lieutenant in the United States Army Air Corps in May 1930.
+He graduated from the University of California, Berkeley in 1926, and was commissioned as a second lieutenant in the United States Army Air Corps in May 1930.

 Scott served as a fighter pilot and assistant aircraft engineering officer at Rockwell Field, California, and as a flying instructor and supply and mess officer at March Field, California.
 His promotion to first lieutenant was confirmed on August 12, 1935.
 He was stationed at Nicholas Field in the Philippines from 1937 to 1939.
 On returning to the United States, he was posted to Brooks Field, Texas.